Kevin Anderson (tenor)

 Kevin Paul Anderson is an American operatic tenor.
-He has had a national and international singing career since the late 1980s, and in 1988 appeared as Don Alvar alongside Placido Domingo and Shirley Verrett in the San Francisco Opera's televised production of L'Africaine.
+He has had a national and international singing career since the late 1980s, and in 1988 appeared as Don Alvar alongside Plácido Domingo and Shirley Verrett in the San Francisco Opera's televised production of L'Africaine.

 Early life and education

 Born in Moline, Illinois, Anderson began singing as a member of the Moline Boys Choir.
 After a move in 1976 to Denver during his high school years, he continued his vocal studies and made his professional debut at 19 with Central City Opera.
-He earned a bachelor's degree in music performance from University of Wyoming and graduate studies at the University of North Texas.
+He earned a bachelor's degree in music performance from University of Wyoming and graduate studies at the University of North Texas College of Music.
 He was an intern with the San Francisco Opera in the Merola program in 1983 and 1984 and became an Adler Fellow in 1989.
-He was a Metropolitan Opera Competition finalist and a grantee of the Sullivan Foundation.
+He was a Metropolitan Opera National Council Auditions finalist and a grantee of the Sullivan Foundation.